dhanish03/Social_Medial_Platform/README.md

-# Social Media Platform Simulation
+# Social Media Platform

 A simple Java-based simulation of a social media platform where users can register, add posts, make friends, and view their friends' posts.

 ## Project Description
-This project is a basic simulation of a social media platform implemented in Java.
+This project is a social media platform implemented in Java.
 It provides functionalities such as user registration, posting updates, and adding friends.
-This simulation runs in the command-line interface and showcases object-oriented programming concepts in Java.
+This runs in the command-line interface and showcases object-oriented programming concepts in Java.

 ## Features
 - **User Registration**: Users can create their own profiles by registering with a username.